Suche

 Das Segelschiff kämpfte sich durch die schwere See.

-In der letzten Runde setzte er sich an die Spitze.
+In der letzten Runde setzte er sich an die Spitze. sport

 Das Jungunternehmen hat sich an die Spitze der Konkurrenz gesetzt.

-to forge; to forge ahead
+to forge; to forge ahead formal

 forging; forging ahead